Publications and Manuscript Under Review:

 Journal of Interactive Marketing, 2017

-Working Paper and Work in Progress:
+Working Papers and Works in Progress: